-- Blame others and rarely take responsibly for their actions.
+- Blame others and rarely take responsibility for their actions.

 - Pit family members against each other.

-- Only interested in being a part of something if there is a benefit to them.
+- They are only interested in being a part of something if there is a benefit to them.

 - Can be needy and manipulative.

-- Don’t seem to learn from their mistakes.
+- They don’t seem to learn from their mistakes.